team-eternity/eternity/docs/readme.txt

 Bugs Fixed (between 4.02.00 and 4.03.00):

++ Fixed a crash happening when respawning dynamically created items which weren't initially placed in the editor.

 + Fixed a crash happening when looking at non-power-of-2 midtextures straight on their edges.
 Eliminated the risk of illegal memory access when it would not crash.